 - New user interface with a dressing full indicator optimizes dressing changes.

-- Area to write start date of therapy, helps with healthcare protocols.
+- Area to write start date of therapy, may help with healthcare protocols.

 - Quiet just got even quieter – Our new pump is 25% quieter than our previous pump.3